Information | Description | |||||||||||

 |||||||||||

 Telecommunications infrastructure plays an increasingly important role in our everyday lives in terms of our domestic needs, supporting business and commerce, as well as the emergency services.
 However, such infrastructure has the potential to be damaging to the townscape and countryside.
 A Telecommunications Supporting Statement sets out the rationale for proposals for new or replacement masts and base stations, provides technical justification for the proposals and demonstrates how it has been sited and designed to minimise visual and environmental impact.
 When is it required?
 A Telecommunications Supporting Statement is required for all applications for telecommunications infrastructure comprising masts, antennae and base stations.
-Guidance A Telecommunications Supporting Statement must include the following information: Design Statement In accordance with Policy TEL 1 of PPS 10: Telecommunications, the Council will permit proposals for telecommunications development where such proposals, together with any necessary enabling works, will not result in unacceptable damage to visual amenity or harm to environmentally sensitive features or locations.
+Guidance A Telecommunications Supporting Statement must include this information: Design Statement In accordance with Policy ITU 1 of the Plan Strategy, the council will permit proposals for telecommunications development where such proposals, together with any necessary enabling works, will not result in unacceptable damage to visual amenity or harm to environmentally sensitive features or locations, or heritage features.
 In addition to the technical plans and drawings required by Appendix 2 of the Application Checklist, applications must include:

 Technical justification Applications must include: